j-quelly/gscp/client/README.md

 - [ ] need a proper release cycle from dev to stage and prod
 - [ ] now might be a good time for sass
 - [x] add a task runner for version bumping [8/27/2017]
-- [ ] invest a day into cleaning up the entire client application
-	- [ ] performance
-	- [ ] comments/documenting
-	- [ ] refactoring
 - [ ] rewrite client utility as a proper es6/7 class
     - [ ] comment/document
 - [ ] add a working linter & rules to ST3
+- [ ] add auto-formatting for jsx to st3 on mac
 - [ ] context whitelisting?
 - [ ] refactor & improve naming convention
-- [ ] app component should be moved to a container to include auth logic so sidebar and header can be hidden or use the new Wrapper component to handle all auth and redirect logic
+- [x] new Wrapper container to handle all auth and redirect logic [9/11/2017]
+    - [ ] this doesn't really seem like such a good pattern yet...
 - [x] add a catch-all that redirects to dashboard [9/9/2017]
 - [ ] logout component
+- [ ] invest a day into cleaning up the entire client application
+    - [ ] performance
+    - [ ] comments/documenting
+    - [ ] refactoring
+        - [ ] refactor naming convention to remove *Container from container names and add *View to components instead of *Component? --this could make the app more difficult to reason about
+        - [ ] find a better solution to redirecting to /login and perhaps just hide header/siderbar/ and all other applicable components and just display the login component?

+## components
 ### app component [coverage: partial]
 - [x] unit tests [8/30/2017]
 - [x] comment / clean up / refactor / prop types / default props [8/31/2017]
 - [x] refactor tests to account for react router & redux [9/7/2017]
 - [x] refactor app component [9/8/2017]

+### container component
+- [x] comment [9/11/2017]
+- [x] proptypes [9/11/2017]
+- [x] rename this component [9/11/2017]
-- [ ] integration tests to assert components render when the route changes...
+- [ ] tests

 ### dashboard component [coverage: complete]
 - [x] unit tests [9/7/2017]